-Although people’s responses will vary considerably depending upon individual tolerance to cheating, deceptive, amoral natures of central characters, pic is adaptation of stories about mutual adultery between two couples by the late Andre Dubus.
-Warner Independent Pictures should launch pic into broad specialized release to good returns.
+Although people’s responses will vary considerably depending upon individual tolerance to the cheating, deceptive, amoral and self-absorbed natures of the central characters, “We Don’t Live Here Anymore” is a skilful and nuanced adaptation of stories about mutual adultery between two couples by the late Andre Dubus, who wrote “In the Bedroom” and was the father of the author of “House of Sand and Fog.”
+Tony literary material, a fine cast and intelligent script and direction mark this as a promising acquisition for new Warner Independent Pictures, which should be able to launch the picture into broad specialized release to good returns.

 A tale of emotional treachery and attempted recoupment among civilized folk in a university environment, the film trades in such fundamental conflicts as the desire to keep one’s family together versus the lure of freedom, and respecting a close friend’s marriage versus giving in to mutual lust for his or her partner.
 The proper ethical and moral attitudes toward such issues are understood, but the very Catholic Dubus was interested in pushing beyond such judgments to analyze the lives of “sinners” and their attempts at redemption, and Larry Gross’ finely tuned screenplay follows suit with a minutely detailed account of the wages of deception.